ElsaBonnaud/WebSite/content/infos/field_experience.md

 # 2014-on:
-seasonal field work in surburban areas of Paris South to monitored predator populations (cats and foxes), their diet and their main prey abundances.
-Field data serve as inputs for community (prey-predators) dynamics models
+seasonal field work in surburban areas of Paris South to monitor predator populations (cats and foxes), their diet and their main prey abundances.
+Field data serve as inputs for community (prey-predators) dynamics models.

 # 2014:
 * one week in Zembra, island of Tunisia, as expert in invasive mammals to help small Island Mediterranean Initiative team.